promisegrid/promisegrid/README.md

 These principles provide a foundation for a decentralized system that can not only govern itself but also provide governance as a service to its hosted organizations and communities.

+Decentralization, if designed in a way that explicitly prevents ToC, brings several intrinsic benefits that are essential for the development of resilient, adaptive, and equitable systems:

+1. **Resiliency**: Decentralized systems distribute their operations across multiple nodes or entities.
+This dispersion increases the system's ability to withstand attacks, failures, and crises, ensuring continuous operation under various conditions.

+2. **Crisis Preparedness and Response**: In the event of a crisis, decentralized systems can adapt and respond more quickly than centralized ones.
+Each node or entity can react based on local conditions and needs, enabling a more flexible and effective response to emergencies.

+3. **Alignment with Self-Interest**: Decentralization acknowledges the reality that individuals and organizations act in their own self-interest.
+By designing systems that expect and accommodate this self-interest, we can create healthier and more robust systems.
+It avoids the pitfalls of over-reliance on either altruism or centralized control.

+Incorporating these principles, PromiseGrid aims to create a more resilient, equitable, and flexible system for computational governance.

 ## Features